wang9hu/cheatsheets-and-misc/myJavascriptNote.md

     [propSym] : propValue
   }
   ```
-- Symbols are not enumerable, so it will not show up in `for...in` loop or `Object.getOwnPropertyNames()`
+- Symbols are not enumerable, so it will not show up in `for … in` loop or `Object.getOwnPropertyNames()`
 - Symbols can be accessed by `Object.getOwnPropertySymbols()`

 <br>